joelstevick/easy-dom-testing/README.md

 2. **POM** - implements the [page-object-model pattern](https://martinfowler.com/bliki/PageObject.html).
 The POM is generated using a *finite state machine* driven from a configuration object that you set up.

-The POM imlements an api for the underlying testing library (testing-library, spectator, or angular testbed -- directly) similar to how a [test harness](https://en.wikipedia.org/wiki/Test_harness) implements an api for component instance.
+The POM imlements an api for the underlying testing library (testing-library, spectator, or angular testbed -- directly) similar to how a [test harness](https://en.wikipedia.org/wiki/Test_harness) implements an api for interacting with a component instance.
 For example, you may want to define a single action in a test that interacts with more than a single component -- this capability is out-of-scope for test harnesses.

     const pom = new POM({ container, detectChanges}, pomConfig);